Create a reverse DNS record

 Reverse DNS records are essential for those running a mail server since many recipient servers reject, or mark as spam, all email that originates from an "unauthenticated" server.

-This basically means that after the sending IP address is checked, if the reverse DNS does not match the sending domain, then it is classed as “unauthenticated”.
+This means that after the sending IP address is checked, if the reverse DNS does not match the sending domain, then it is classed as “unauthenticated”.

 We put ”unauthenticated” in quotes because having a Reverse DNS record attached to your domain does not automatically guarantee acceptance of email originating from your domain by the recipient's email server.
 It's just that non-matching or generic reverse DNS lookup settings are often rejected out of hand.
 Having a reverse DNS record for your domain will prevent email originating from your domain from getting immediately rejected.